gdotgordon/site_word_freq/README.md

 specified minimum length for a given site.
 It is essentially a web crawler that makes its best effort to stay within the hostname of the original site.
-On a given page, it both scans for text, for which it builds a frequncy histogram, plus it extracts the "href" links for further processing.
+On a given page, it both scans for text, for which it builds a frequency histogram, plus it extracts the "href" links for further processing.
 At the end, the accumulated word count results for all sites are sorted, with the most frequent ones displayed.
 Statistics useful for performance tuning are also printed.

 Usage: `crawl <web site>`

-The well-known commercial websites are genwrally too large to viably crawl completely in reasonable time for a demo.
-However, I have added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-progress is drained, and the results up to that point are displayed.
+The well-known commercial websites are generally too large to viably crawl completely in reasonable time for a demo.
+However, I have added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the existing work-in-progress is drained, and the results up to that point are displayed.

 If you find the website of an individual proprietor with a small site, the traversal will only take a few seconds.

-The sequence of sites being visited is disaplyed on a single line, and changes color to red if the crawl is interrupted, as the queue is drained.
+The sequence of sites being visited is displayed on a single line, and changes color to red if the crawl is interrupted, as the queue is drained.

 Architecturally it uses the following elements: